splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-apiconfig.rst

 Regardless of the services you want to use, you need the following permissions:

-* ``organizations:DescribeOrganization``: Only needed when Amazon cost and usage metrics are enabled.
+* ``organizations:DescribeOrganization``.
+Only needed when Amazon cost and usage metrics are enabled.
 * ``ec2:DescribeRegions``
 * ``tag:GetResources``